umarhassan-mitodl/7.342-spring-2014/content/pages/readings.md

 {{< tdopen >}}

-Blauw, H. M., C. P. Barnes, et al. "{{% resource_link "fcc7649d-01ce-40cf-a935-cc613c5c3d5d" "SMN1 Gene Duplications are Associated with Sporadic ALS" %}}." _Neurology_ 78, no. 11 (2012): 776–80.
+Blauw, H. M., C. P. Barnes, et al. "[SMN1 Gene Duplications are Associated with Sporadic ALS](http://dx.doi.org/10.1212/WNL.0b013e318249f697)." _Neurology_ 78, no. 11 (2012): 776–80.

-Nishiguchi, K. M., R. G. Tearle, et al. "{{% resource_link "2f74a751-9d25-42cf-9f91-c130ae76565c" "Whole Genome Sequencing in Patients with Retinitis Pigmentosa Reveals Pathogenic DNA Structural Changes and NEK2 as a New Disease Gene" %}}." _Proceedings of the National Academy of Sciences of the United States of Americ__a_ 110, no. 40 (2013): 16139–44.
+Nishiguchi, K. M., R. G. Tearle, et al. "[Whole Genome Sequencing in Patients with Retinitis Pigmentosa Reveals Pathogenic DNA Structural Changes and NEK2 as a New Disease Gene](http://dx.doi.org/10.1073/pnas.1308243110)." _Proceedings of the National Academy of Sciences of the United States of Americ__a_ 110, no. 40 (2013): 16139–44.

 {{< tdclose >}}